monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

    - Save as `serviceAccountKey.json` inside the `backend/src/credentials/` directory.

 1. Run `npm install -g firebase-tools` to install the Firebase Command Line Interface.
-1. Run `firebase login` on your terminal to log in to the same google account you just used to create the project.
+1. Run `firebase login` on your terminal to log in to the same Google account you just used to create the project.
 1. Within the `frontend` directory, duplicate `.firebaserc_example`, rename the new file to `.firebaserc` and change the project name to the firebase project id you just created.

-   - Run `firebase projects:list` to find your firebase project id.
+   - Run `firebase projects:list` to find your firebase project ID.
    - If `.firebaserc_example` does not exist after cloning, create your own with:

    ```.firebaserc